malinpalo/Tastebook/TESTING.md

 ### Browser Compatibility

-Happening was tested on the following browsers:
+Tastebook was tested on the following browsers:

 - Google Chrome
 - Microsoft Edge
 - Mozilla Firefox

 Appearance and functionality appear to be consistent throughout all browsers.

 ---
 [Back to the top](#table-of-contents)

 ## Manual Testing

+* The admin can delete/edit all posts from different users.

 #### Navigation
 | Feature               | Test Performed                                                        | Result  |